Sharp endpoint estimates for eigenfunctions restricted to submanifolds of codimension 2: Introduction

-Let ($M,g$) be a compact smooth Riemannian manifold of dimension n, and let $\Sigma$ be a smooth totally geodesic submanifold of dimension $n-2$.
-There exists a constant $C>0$ such that for any $\varphi_\lambda$, we have
+\begin{theorem} Let ($M,g$) be a compact smooth Riemannian manifold of dimension $n\ge3$, and let $\Sigma$ be a smooth totally geodesic submanifold of dimension $n-2$.
+There exists a constant $C>0$ such that for any $e_\lambda$, we have